Roman Phifer: Los Angeles / St. Louis Rams

-In his years with the Rams he played under several different defensive coordinators.
-Under his first coach the Rams featured the Chicago Bears-style "46" defense that was brought in by recent Tennessee Titans Head coach Jeff Fisher.
-The next season it changed to a less pressure defense to more of a standard NFL defenses.
-In 1995 that changed with a new defensive coordinator who introduced the Rams "Jet" defense, where the lineman were in pass rush mode at all times.
-A couple of years later he began to play in Bud Carson's multiple defenses where Roman was asked to rush the passer more.
-In the "Jet" defense he was often the only LBer on the field and was asked to cover running backs in coverage and still stop running plays.
-It was under Carson's defense that Phifer would play the equivalent of a safety on one play and the equivalent of defensive end on another play and a run-stuffing linebacker on another and a pass-cover linebacker as yet a fourth way to play defense.
-In 1998, he had a career-high 6.5 sacks and 71 tackles with an interception a forced fumble and a fumble recovery on an improving Rams defense, with his career high in sacks being the result of playing standup defensive end some of the snaps.
+In his years with the Rams, he played under several different defensive coordinators.
+Under his first coach, the Rams featured the Chicago Bears-style "46" defense that was brought in by recent Tennessee Titans Head coach Jeff Fisher.
+The next season, it changed from a less pressure defense to more of a standard NFL defense.
+In 1995, that changed with a new defensive coordinator who introduced the Rams "Jet" defense, where the linemen were in pass rush mode at all times.
+A couple of years later, he began to play in Bud Carson's multiple defenses where Roman was asked to rush the passer more.
+In the "Jet" defense, he was often the only linebacker on the field and was asked to cover running backs in coverage and still stop running plays.
+It was under Carson's defense that Phifer would play the equivalent of a safety on one play, the equivalent of a defensive end on another play, a run-stuffing linebacker on another play, and a pass-cover linebacker as yet a fourth way to play defense.
+In 1998, he had a career-high 6.5 sacks and 71 tackles with an interception, a forced fumble, and a fumble recovery on an improving Rams defense, with his career high in sacks being the result of playing standup defensive end some of the snaps.